 We were delighted to be a sponsor of the Society for Free Radical Research biennial congress.
 For four days last week, researchers and scientists from all over the globe came together virtually to provide valuable updates and promote new insights into the exciting and developing area of redox biology and medicine.

 Longevity.Technology: Understanding the role free radicals play in health, wellbeing and aging is important.
-The SFRR-I Meeting 2021 was based on the scientific programme of SFRR-I Taiwan 2020 which was cancelled due to COVID-19, and we were lucky enough to catch up with Professor Giovanni Mann, Professor of Vascular Physiology at King’s College London and President-Elect of the Society of Free Radical Research-International (SFRRI) to find out what some of his congress highlights were.
+The SFRR-I Meeting 2021 was based on the scientific programme of SFRR-I Taiwan 2020 which was cancelled due to COVID-19, and we were lucky enough to catch up with Professor Giovanni Mann, Professor of Vascular Physiology at King’s College London and President-Elect of the Society for Free Radical Research-International (SFRRI) to find out what some of his congress highlights were.
 When it comes to redox research, he is certainly a Mann for all reasons.

 Generated both in normal cell metabolism or acquired from external sources (pollution, cigarette smoke, radiation, medication, &c.), free radicals are important – in moderation.
 Free radicals generated by the cell’s mitochondria are beneficial in wound-healing, and others elsewhere act as important signal substances.
 Used as weapons by the body’s defence system, free radicals destroy invading pathogenic microbes to prevent disease.